 The team will co-ordinate and provide administrative support to the appraisal and revalidation process.
 They will maintain the Revalidation Management System (currently L2P) and ensure that the systems meet the FPH information governance requirements.
 They will ensure that each member with a prescribed connection to FPH participates in an annual strengthened medical appraisal and that the appraisal is signed off in a timely manner.

 Review

 This policy will be reviewed annually by the Revalidation Team.

-November 2024 - For review in November 2025.
+It was last reviewed in December 2024 and will be reviewed again in December 2025.